-Core earnings were \$392 million in 2022 up from \$370 million in 2021.
-The increase in core earnings was driven by higher revenues from insurance premiums and growth in policy and contract charges, partially offset by higher interest credited and policy acquisition expenses driven by increased sales of indexed universal life and annuity products.
+Core earnings were \$471 million in 2023, up from \$392 million for the same period in 2022.
+The increase in core earnings was driven by higher revenues from growth in policy and contract charges as well as higher net investment income.
+This was partially offset by higher interest credited driven by increased sales of indexed universal life and annuity products as well as higher operating expenses as we continue to grow our business.